openboard-team/openboard/README.md

   * ~license issues, require using an external library~
 * re-consider preferring lowercase word for typed history in some cases (DictionaryFacilitatorImpl.addWordToUserHistory)
 * ~move/copy _use contacts_ setting from well hidden spell checker settings to _text correction_ settings~
+* add emojis to user history, to be used for next word suggestions

 -----